 Q. Are students selected based on a first-come, first serve process?

 No. Students are selected for placement through a random lottery process.
 At the high school level, applicants must complete the magnet assessments before they can be considered for placement.
 Where programs have more eligible applicants than seats, available seats are first filled by priority placements and then a random lottery is used to fill all remaining available seats and to generate a wait list.

 Kindergarten Sibling Priority - kindergarten applicants receive priority placement if they have an older sibling currently enrolled in the same magnet program and continuing in the magnet program during the year for which the kindergarten applicant is seeking placement.

-Secondary School Program Priority - Up to 20% of the available seats will first be filled by applicants who score 80% or higher on the admissions criteria and who earn the highest scores on
+Secondary School Program Priority - Up to 20% of the available seats will first be filled by applicants who score 80% or higher on the admissions criteria and who earn the highest scores on the magnet assessment(s).

 Q. How is the lottery conducted?